 Tests can find out if your cancer is:

-- Hormone receptor-positive.
+Hormone receptor-positive.
 Breast cancers expressing estrogen receptors (ER) and/or progesterone receptors (PR) are called “hormone receptor-positive.”
 These receptors are proteins found in cells.
 Tumors that have estrogen receptors are called “ER-positive.”
 Tumors that have progesterone receptors are called “PR-positive.”
 These cancers may depend on the hormones estrogen and/or progesterone to grow.
 Hormone receptor-positive cancers can occur at any age.
-However, they may be more frequent in women who have gone through menopause.
+However, they may be more frequent in people who have gone through menopause.
+Menopause is when the body's ovaries stop releasing eggs.
 About 60% to 75% of breast cancers have estrogen and/or progesterone receptors.
 If the cancer does not have ER or PR, it is called “hormone receptor-negative.”

 Looking for More of an Introduction?